aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 type: l2leaf
 ```

-For example, this means that all switches that are children of the DC1_SPINES group defined in the inventory will be of the type `spine`.
+For example, all switches that are children of the DC1_SPINES group defined in the inventory will be of the type `spine`.

 ## Setting fabric-wide configuration parameters

-The `ansible-avd-examples/single-dc-l3ls/group_vars/FABRIC.yml` file defines generic settings that apply to all children of the `FABRIC` group as defined in the inventory described earlier.
+The `ansible-avd-examples/single-dc-l3ls/group_vars/FABRIC.yml` file defines generic settings that apply to all children of the `FABRIC` group as specified in the inventory described earlier.

 The first section defines how the Ansible host connects to the devices: